HebaAli48/HebaAli48/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Full%20Stack%20web%20developer;By%20Using%20MEARN&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Communication Engineer
+- 🏢 I'm a Communication Engineer .
+- 🏢 I'm an ITI trainee.
 - 👨‍💻I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, HTML, and CSS, or anything related to web development.
 - ⚡ Fun Fact: my perfect day would start and end with a tasty meal.